vsajip/pagesign/docs/index.rst

    .. method:: Identity.export() -> dict[str, str]

-      Rrturn the public elements of this instance as a dictionary.
+      Return the public elements of this instance as a dictionary.
 The dictionary keys match the attribute names listed earlier.

    .. method:: Identity.save(name : str) -> None